The Evolution of a Revolution

-In 1922 the Strand Phonograph Company advertised in the phonograph trade magazine The Talking Machine World how Talking Machines had undergone an evolution of changes and style in the last 25 years and that their Strand Consoles were part of the unmistakable trend defining the Modern style of today.
+In 1922 the Strand Phonograph Company advertised in the phonograph trade magazine The Talking Machine World how talking machines had undergone an evolution of changes and styles in 25 years and how their Strand Consoles were part of the unmistakable trend defining the Modern style of today.

 The Talking Machine World, April 1922

 This 1968 advertisement used the phonograph industry as an example of how products can "start in the humblest of ways" but then "lively competition among national advertised brand names" makes that simple ideas "grow into something big."
 Brand Names Foundation, Inc., 1968

 The evolution of recorded sound created hundreds of phonograph companies.
 Many phonograph companies used "phone" "graph" or "ola" in their branding and those are identified in their respective Phonographia Factola galleries.

 The fact that the radio could bring music to a listener through the air and at no cost (except for the price of the radio) introduced a new revolution for listening to music and words.
 By 1929 the radio was in control of home entertainment with Edison ending his production of phonographs and the Victor Talking Machine Company being purchased by the Radio Corporation of America.

 The "flick the switch and dial the number" were the new open sesame's for enjoying the stage of the world in the home.

 Some in the phonograph industry had seen the future and around 1922 had started combining the phonograph with the radio into one unit to get the best of both worlds.
 As an RCA advertisment noted in 1924 this was accomplished "without an extra piece of furniture."

 The Switchboard of a Nation "linking you to the wonder-world of words and music", Temple Radio, 1929